Google Review Bots: Risks, Fines & Alternatives

 - Purchasing review packages from third-party sellers (often advertised as "non-drop" reviews)

 These bots violate Google's Terms of Service, the FTC's Consumer Review Rule, and in many jurisdictions, state consumer protection laws.
+For the Google-specific rules on fake engagement, incentives, selective solicitation, and conflicts of interest, see our Google review policy guide for businesses.

 2. Review Response Bots (Legal)